 *Contractors for sites with more than 1 acre of disturbance will be responsible for completing NCDEMLR Self-Inspection forms; these forms must remain on the site during construction.
 These forms can be found on the NCDEMLR website.
 CLICK HERE

 Our office has been appointed to enforce the regulations outlined in the Jackson County Flood Damage Prevention Ordinance; this includes floodplain permitting & inspections.
 We have several Certified Floodplain Managers (CFMs) in our office that can assist you with the necessary requirements for development of a property within floodpalin areas.
 Please contact one of our CFMs in the appropriate office with any questions or concerns before beginning development.
-In Sylva, please contact Tony Elders at 828-631-2284 and, in Cashiers, please contact Steve Beasley at 828-745-6850.
+For further information contact Tony Elders at 828-631-2284 or Jeff Wilson at 828-586-7578.